pal-robotics/advanced_grasping_tutorials/README.md

 ```
 The action has an input port, *grasping_side*, the side of the arm that is used for grasping, and an output port, *grasped*, a boolean that will be set as a variable in the blackboard with the name *grasp_status*.

-Next add the update the line after the GraspEndEffectorAction with the following:
+Next update the line after the GraspEndEffectorAction with the following:
 ```xml
 <Delay delay_msec="2000">
     <Action ID="GraspEndEffectorAction" grasping_side="{grasping_side}"/>